Getting started with the Tiny Tapeout 04+ demo board

 Commander connected

-With the shuttle being set to tt04.
+With the shuttle being set to tt07 (or whichever chip you actually have on hand).
 Some debug output is visible in the black box at the bottom, where you can glean more info, such as the SDK release detected.

 To activate a project:

-1. Click the project drop-down and find the project you want
+1. Click the project drop-down and find the project you want.
+All the projects for the detected chip shuttle will be present

 Commander project selection